easypanel-io/website/docs/04-templates/cyberchef/index.md

 ## Description

-CyberChef is a simple, intuitive web app for carrying out all manner of "cyber" operations within a web browser.
+CyberChef is a simple, intuitive web app for carrying out all manner of &quot;cyber&quot; operations within a web browser.

 ## Links